theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/setup.md

 ---
 title: Installation
 ---
+### Definitions

-MKDocs: OpenSource framework to create static websites (Jekyll alternative with a focus on documentation).
+MKDocs - OpenSource framework to create static websites (Jekyll alternative with a focus on documentation). <br>
-Material: a theme for MKDocs that comes with multiple useful functionalities and plugins.
+Material- a theme for MKDocs that comes with multiple useful functionalities and plugins.

 ### Install MkDocs and Material Theme

-How to install the mkdocs framework and its main theme:
+How to install the MKDocs framework and its main theme:

 1. Install [git](https://git-scm.com/download/win).
 2. Install [Python](https://www.python.org/downloads/) (recommended version V 3.11, because of possible incompatibilities with latest versions).